DrXSsive/CurrencyConverter/README.md

 # 🚀 Currency Converter

 This project is a **.NET API 9** application with a variety of modern features and best practices implemented.
-Below is an overview of the project's features, how to build and run it, and details about CI/CD integration.
+Below is an overview of the project's features, how to build and run it.

 ---